Peanut Butter Coffee Recipe

 Yes, putting peanut butter in coffee is healthy in moderation.
 Peanut butter adds healthy fats and protein to your morning brew.
 Peanut butter and coffee mix well energy-wise, giving you the morning boost you’re looking for and keeping you satiated longer throughout the day.

 Yes, you can put peanut butter powder in coffee instead of regular peanut butter.
 Powdered peanut butter is a fine powder that is created by removing oils from roasted peanuts.
 It isn’t spreadable, but it forms a paste when mixed with water.
-The peanut flavor remains, but the fat content is drastically reduced, making this a healthy option for those worried about their fat intake.
+The peanut flavour remains, but the fat content is drastically reduced, making this a healthy option for those worried about their fat intake.
 It even has twice the protein of peanut butter.

 Yes, Starbucks has peanut butter coffee in the form of a Peanut Butter Cup Frappuccino, but it’s secret!
 To order this unlisted item, ask for a Mocha Frappuccino with a few pumps of Toffee Nut flavoured syrup.
 Ask for sweetened soy milk to add more flavour, and request a whipped cream topping with a hint of mocha drizzle (5).